rventura20/LinuxClassRepo/Exams/Midterm/Readme.md

 * You make 3 interesting questions, submit a proper pull request, and then answer all of the exam questions right = 100 on the exam.

+## Should I Withdraw?
+We're doing the midterm a bit late because of spring break and usually this exam is used to help decide whether you withdraw from class or not.
+The class should get easier as the semester goes on.
+I'm showing you exactly what your exam will be.
+But if you are terrified of this exam and you still have no idea what the difference between mv, rm and cp is, and you don't know how to ssh into a Linux machine, maybe then you should start working much harder or else take that W.